 Best of all, dance is an activity that can be participated in by people of all ages and from all backgrounds.
 There is no limit to who can become involved in dance, considered perhaps one of the most beneficial recreational activities.

 Benefits of dance are totally remarkable.
 Dance has helped to change the lives of many people over the years.
 Even in some rare cases.
-Dance has been able to help individuals overcome other more serious struggles in their lives to enjoy a better quality of lifestyle.
+Benefits of dance are huge, dance has been able to help individuals overcome other more serious struggles in their lives to enjoy a better quality of lifestyle.